Sexual harassment: India

-Sexual harassment in India is termed "Eve teasing" and is described as: unwelcome sexual gesture or behaviour whether directly or indirectly as sexually colored remarks; physical contact and advances; showing pornography; a demand or request for sexual favours; any other unwelcome physical, verbal or non-verbal conduct being sexual in nature or passing sexually offensive and unacceptable remarks.
-The critical factor is the unwelcomeness of the behaviour, thereby making the impact of such actions on the recipient more relevant rather than intent of the perpetrator.
+Sexual harassment in India is termed "Eve teasing" and is described as: unwelcome sexual gesture or behavior, whether directly or indirectly as sexually colored remarks; physical contact and advances; showing pornography; a demand or request for sexual favours; any other unwelcome physical, verbal or non-verbal conduct being sexual in nature or passing sexually offensive and unacceptable remarks.
+The critical factor is the unwelcomeness of the behavior, which makes the impact on the recipient more relevant than the perpetrator's intent.
 According to the Indian constitution, sexual harassment infringes the fundamental right of a woman to gender equality under Article 14 and her right to life and live with dignity under Article 21.

-In 1997, the Supreme Court of India in a Public Interest Litigation defined sexual harassment at workplace, preventive measures and redress mechanism.
+In 1997, the Supreme Court of India, in a Public Interest Litigation, defined sexual harassment at the workplace, preventive measures, and a redress mechanism.
 The judgment is popularly known as Vishaka Judgment.
 In April 2013, India enacted its own law on sexual harassment in the workplace—The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
-Almost 16 years after the Supreme Court's landmark guidelines on prevention of sexual harassment in the workplace (known as the "Vishaka Guidelines"), the Act has endorsed many of the guidelines, and is a step towards codifying gender equality.
-The Act is intended to include all women employees in its ambit, including those employed in the unorganized sector, as well as domestic workers.
+Almost 16 years after the Supreme Court's landmark guidelines on preventing sexual harassment in the workplace (known as the "Vishaka Guidelines"), the Act has endorsed many of them.
+It is a step towards codifying gender equality.
+The Act is intended to cover all women employees, including those in the unorganized sector and domestic workers.
 The Indian law does not permit the victim or complainant to take assistance of a legal professional in the inquiry, however, in Arti Devi Vs Jawaharlal Nehru University, the High Court of Delhi permitted the complainant to avail the services of a counsel as her defence assistant.

 The Act has identified sexual harassment as a violation of the fundamental rights of a woman to equality under articles 14 and 15 of the Constitution of India and her right to life and to live with dignity under article 21 of the Constitution; as well as the right to practice any profession or to carry on any occupation, trade or business which includes a right to a safe environment free from sexual harassment.
-The Act also states that the protection against sexual harassment and the right to work with dignity are universally recognized human rights by international conventions and instruments such as Convention on the Elimination of all Forms of Discrimination against Women, which has been ratified on the 25th June, 1993 by the Government of India.
+The Act also states that protection against sexual harassment and the right to work with dignity are universally recognized human rights under international conventions and instruments, such as the Convention on the Elimination of all Forms of Discrimination against Women, which the Government of India ratified on 25 June 1993.

-The Criminal Law (Amendment) Act, 2013 introduced changes to the Indian Penal Code, making sexual harassment an expressed offense under Section 354 A, which is punishable up to three years of imprisonment and or with fine.
-The Amendment also introduced new sections making acts like disrobing a woman without consent, stalking and sexual acts by person in authority an offense.
+The Criminal Law (Amendment) Act, 2013 introduced changes to the Indian Penal Code, making sexual harassment an express offense under Section 354A, punishable with imprisonment for up to 3 years and/or a fine.
+The Amendment also introduced new sections making acts like disrobing a woman without consent, stalking, and sexual acts by a person in authority an offense.